 - F.1.h.
 Documentation and Verification of the Large Animal Internal Medicine Residency Program - F.1.h.1.
 Each residency-training program must register with the ACVIM office prior to accepting residents for training.
 Residency Training Program Registration Forms for are available from the ACVIM website.
 A specific Program Director (as defined in D.2.f.) must be designated for each residency- training program.
 There may not be more than two LAIM Program Directors (typically one for Food Animal and one for Equine) at a single institution.
 The Residency Training Program Registration Forms will require information about personnel, facility and equipment available for support of resident training, including names of Residency Advisors and Supervising Diplomates.
-The ACVIM Large Animal Internal Medicine Residency Training Committee will review all registration requests.
+The ACVIM Large Animal Internal Medicine Residency Training Committee will review all registration requests. - F.1.h.2.

-- F.1.h.2.
 Each approved program must comply with all requirements as specified in Section D.2.c of the GIG (see above). - F.1.h.3.
 Each resident must register with the ACVIM office (see D.2.a and D.2.b.). - F.1.h.4.
-At the time of annual program renewal, Program Directors are required to verify resident activities, including satisfactory clinical training, interaction with consultants, documentation of training in radiology and clinical pathology, and documentation of study and education participation.
-Failure to provide the annual update will result in either probation or loss of the program's approved status. - F.1.h.5.
-Specialists with whom the resident has trained must provide the Program Director and/or Resident Advisor documentation of this interaction.
+Candidates must submit an Annual Progress Report, documenting training activities that will have been completed by the end of their first year of training.
+For candidates who do not submit credentials at the end of their second year of training, they must also submit an Annual Progress Report, and must continue to do so on an annual basis until their credentials have been submitted, e.g. candidates that are enrolled in programs that are longer than 2 or 3 years.
+These Annual Progress Reports are due on July 1 of each year.